-- I. An individual may be hired under one of these circumstances: - 1.
-If all components are complete with an eligible screening and documented in the employee's file. - 2.
-"Provisional hire" status upon notification email from DCF allowing the individual to be hired for a 45 day period while out of state records are being requested and awaiting clearance.
-During those 45 days the individual must be under the supervision of a screened and trained staff member when in contact with the children. - 3.
+I. An individual may be hired under one of these circumstances:

+- 1. If all components are complete with an eligible screening and documented in the employee's file. - "Provisional hire" status upon notification email from DCF allowing the individual to be hired for a 45 day period while out of state records are being requested and awaiting clearance.
+During those 45 days the individual must be under the supervision of a screened and trained child care personnel when in contact with the children. - 3.
 Screening requests have been initiated, but before results have been received, the individual may be hired for training and orientation purposes only in accordance with s.
-435.06(2)(d), Florida Statutes.
-Until screening is complete showing good moral character, the employee may not be in contact with the children as specified in the statute.